istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     {{< /text >}}

-4. Check the generate files is similar to the following example:
+4. Check the contents of the generated file.
+It should be similar to the following example:

     {{< text bash >}}